goddessfreya/gabs/README.md

 First, make a directory for that package.

-Remember to create a `build` script in that directory.
-Normally that is a symlink to `../build_master`, however, for some packages that is/was not the case.

 To get `./build` to use it, use this option:

     - `-p`: Adds this package to the package list.
 Having at least one `-p`